maigir/QR-code-practice/README.md

 The most difficult thing to figure out was how to center the container in the middle of a webpage.
 At first I tried to use position attribute, but as i was trying and failing, i decided to change my approach and use flexbox instead.

-Overall, I need to practice more how to position different elements on a webpage.